DilanRocco/manifest/README.md

 # Things to do
-Trend View
+-Trend View
-benefits of manifestoins
+-benefits of manifestoins
-tutorial on what to do
+-tutorial on what to do
-Settings/Logout
+-Settings/Logout
+-Goals section to list goal / check off goals / progress on goals -rate limit this webstite so people
+-Include prompts to guide their thoughts, such as "What are you grateful for today?" or "What is one small action you can take towards your goal?"
+-Default prompts

+-Allow users to set short-term and long-term goals, track their progress, and celebrate milestones